If you have had a previous c-section and you’ve decided to opt for a VBAC vs a repeat c-section, let’s talk about how to have a successful VBAC.

-Although there are many things you can try, like pumping, walking, and sex, I encourage you to try your very hardest to be patient.
+Although there are many things you can try, like walking, having sex and pumping to induce labor.
+I encourage you to try your very hardest to be patient.

 Trust your body and your baby that labor will begin when your baby is ready to arrive.
 Do things to keep yourself distracted:

 - Spend time with your family and kids